Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Methodologies for Storage Capacity Assessments

-The Storage Readiness Level (SRL) framework expands on the techno-economic resource-reserve pyramid assessment (Fig. \ref{fig:F4_pyramid}) and provides critical indicators for evaluating the suitability of geological sites for CO\textsubscript{2} storage, guiding the progression from initial assessment to operational deployment (Fig. \ref{fig:F5_srl}).
-SRL 1 involves a preliminary, state- or country-scale assessment to estimate theoretical storage capacity and identify geological characteristics conducive to CO\textsubscript{2} storage, such as suitable lithology and structural traps.
+The SRL framework expands on the techno-economic resource-reserve pyramid assessment (Fig. \ref{fig:F4_pyramid}) and provides indicators for evaluating the suitability of geological sites for CO\textsubscript{2} storage (Fig. \ref{fig:F5_srl}).
+SSRL 1–3, as applied in the following sections, are defined as follows: SRL 1 involves a preliminary, state- or country-scale assessment to estimate theoretical storage capacity and identify geological characteristics, such as suitable lithology and structural traps.
 At SRL 2, sites with theoretical capacity are systematically mapped, with assessments based on geological data and theoretical calculations of storage potential, laying the groundwork for more targeted evaluations.
 SRL 3 advances to a detailed screening study, focusing on individual storage sites and developing an initial project concept by integrating geological, technical, economic, and geographical criteria (Fig. \ref{fig:F5_srl}).
-This stage involves selecting candidate sites for further characterization and feasibility studies, marking a transition from broad exploration to site-specific planning \cite{Akhurst2019storageReadiness}.
 The EU-funded CCUS ZEN project recently reevaluated prior assessments of Polish subsurface storage potential \cite{wojcicki2014assessment} and classified a list of identified CO\textsubscript{2} storage sites in Poland at SRL 2--3, indicating early-stage geological and technical suitability \cite{Ringstad2023CCUSZEN}.